liran-funaro/nex/README.md

 }
 ```

-The "&lt;" and ">" delimit nested expressions, and work as follows.
+The `<` and `>` delimit nested expressions, and work as follows.
 On reading a line, we find it matches the first regex, so we execute the code
-immediately following the opening "&lt;".
+immediately following the opening `<`.

-Then it’s as if we run Nex again, except we focus only on the patterns and
+Then it's as if we run Nex again, except we focus only on the patterns and
-actions up to the closing ">", with the matched line as the entire input.
-Thus
+actions up to the closing `>`, with the matched line as the entire input.
+Thus,
 we look for occurrences of "rob" and "robot" in just the matched line and set
 flags accordingly.

-After the line ends, we execute the code following the closing ">" and return
+After the line ends, we execute the code following the closing `>` and return
 to our original state, scanning for more lines.

 ## Word count